 \subsubsection{L1 Segment Memory Consolidator}

-\begin{mdframed}[linewidth=0.5pt,linecolor=black!60,backgroundcolor=gray!5,skipabove=\baselineskip,skipbelow=\baselineskip,innertopmargin=8pt,innerbottommargin=8pt] \ttfamily You are a dialogue memory generator.
+\begin{promptbox}[L1 Segment Consolidator] \promptbody You are a dialogue memory generator.
 Your task is to write a fragment memory that captures only the NEW facts from the "Current Conversation" (do not repeat anything already covered in "Historical Memories").

-Core principle:\\ Convert dialogue from first-person to third-person narration, preserving as much substantive information content from the original as possible, excluding only confirmed non-informative words.
+\textbf{Core principle:}\\ Convert dialogue from first-person to third-person narration, preserving as much substantive information content from the original as possible, excluding only confirmed non-informative words.

-What to preserve:\\ - All substantive information: people, events, times, places, causes, results, numbers, specific descriptions\\ - Original wording: Keep specific terms used in dialogue for titles, item names, activity descriptions, etc, numbers use Arabic numerals\\ - Emotional expressions: Retain explicit emotions and attitudes from original (like "happy", "worried", "likes"), but avoid adding subjective inferences not present in original
+\textbf{What to preserve:}\\ - All substantive information: people, events, times, places, causes, results, numbers, specific descriptions\\ - Original wording: Keep specific terms used in dialogue for titles, item names, activity descriptions, etc, numbers use Arabic numerals\\ - Emotional expressions: Retain explicit emotions and attitudes from original (like "happy", "worried", "likes"), but avoid adding subjective inferences not present in original

-What to exclude:\\ Only exclude purely functional words: greetings ("hi""bye"), confirmation words ("uh-huh""okay""yes"), meaningless fillers ("um""you know""like")
+\textbf{What to exclude:}\\ Only exclude purely functional words: greetings ("hi""bye"), confirmation words ("uh-huh""okay""yes"), meaningless fillers ("um""you know""like")

-Time normalization:\\ - Preserve the original relative time expressions exactly as written (e.g., "last night", "this morning", "last Friday").
+\textbf{Time normalization:}\\ - Preserve the original relative time expressions exactly as written (e.g., "last night", "this morning", "last Friday").
 DO NOT convert relative time to absolute dates.

-Style:\\ - Use English third-person narration.\\ - Write plain sentences (no lists/numbering/Markdown).
+\textbf{Style:}\\ - Use English third-person narration.\\ - Write plain sentences (no lists/numbering/Markdown).
 Aim for 2-4 sentences, but allow longer to retain essential details.\\ - Use exact proper nouns as in the dialogue; do not replace/expand/infer names, organizations, or locations.\\ - Each memory should focus on one core fact or closely related fact group; avoid packing too many unrelated details into a single entry.

-Inputs:\\ - Historical memories (do not repeat): \{previous\_summary\}\\ - Current conversation: \{new\_dialogue\}
+\textbf{Inputs:}\\ - Historical memories (do not repeat): \{previous\_summary\}\\ - Current conversation: \{new\_dialogue\}

 Please generate a fragment memory that contains ONLY the new facts.
-If the current conversation has no substantial new content, provide a minimal 1-2 sentence summary of the core topic or attitude expressed in this turn (do NOT output "no significant additions" or similar empty statements). \end{mdframed}
+If the current conversation has no substantial new content, provide a minimal 1-2 sentence summary of the core topic or attitude expressed in this turn (do NOT output "no significant additions" or similar empty statements). \end{promptbox}